matthewamaiale/mattsblog/content/blog/gap-year/index.md

 Part-time internships are the most uniquely valuable way to peek inside a company without committing 2+ years of your life.

 You also don't know where opportunities will lead you.
-While working for the FinTech startup in San Francisco, I got connected to an incredible opportunity in venture capital.
+While working for the FinTech startup in San Francisco, I got connected to an opportunity in venture capital.

-What excited me about the opportunity was that venture capital is one of the easiest ways to segway from a finance background into tech.
+What excited me about venture capital is that it is one of the easiest ways to segway from a finance background into tech.

 All during finals week I completed a 3-part interview, got the offer, disenrolled from class, and packed up my dorm room.